 About the data

-The Somerset economy has grown for the last seven consecutive years in real terms (adjusted for inflation based on 2015 prices) and in total by more than 12% from a low point of just below £10bn in 2009.
-Average annual economic growth over this period has been roughly 1.9%.
-This mirrors the trend seen at the national level, where the economy has also grown consecutively from a low point in 2009, and by an average of 1.9% per year.
+The Somerset economy has grown for the last seven consecutive years.
+The average annual economic growth over this period has been roughly 3.5%.
+The trend seen at the national level, where the economy has also grown consecutively from a low point in 2009, with an average of 3.7% per year.

 Source: ONS, Regional Gross Value Added (balanced), 2019